mscook/Banzai-EasyBuild/README.rst

 .. _EasyBuild: http://hpcugent.github.io/easybuild/

-By default we have set easybuild==1.10.0 as a requirement and should be installed during the BEB install process.
+By default we have set easybuild==1.10.0 as a requirement and will be installed during the BEB install process.